kinann-org/diff-upsert/README.md

 # diff-upsert
-JSON diff for upserting

-### Overview
-`DiffUpsert` lets you diff a modified JSON object with a base object.
-The resulting delta can then by used to update the base object.
-This is helpful for managing changes JSON configurations.
+`DiffUpsert` deep diffs a modified JSON object with a base object using recursive matcher.
+`DiffUpsert` can also upsert a delta into a base object to bring it up-to-date.
+This is helpful for managing changes to JSON configurations with deep trees.

+NOTE: Contrast this behavior with the standard `Object.assign()` method, which only handles shallow deltas.

 #### Base Object
 ```